fanout96/mfc_cb.node/README.md

 ### About ###

 mfc_cb.node will automatically record either MyFreeCams.com or Chaturbate.com streams.
-There is also experimental support for ifriends.com.
-(Does this mean the repo-name needs to change? :-)

 This is a Node.JS application, so it works anywhere that Node.JS does.